 PLEASE NOTE: On March 22, the Province of Nova Scotia declared a state of emergency to help contain the spread of COVID-19.
 The emergency order has been extended until noon on July 26, 2020.
 We strongly advise all members, volunteers, and staff to take precautions and follow the directives set out by the Government of Nova Scotia during this time.

 These FAQs reflect what we know today, May 5, 2020.
 It is important to understand there is much that remains uncertain and as we receive updates some answers may need to be adjusted to reflect the new information.

 Please continue to send your questions and requests for clarification to 4-H Nova Scotia.
-We will host Facebook Live Sessions on a regular basis.
+4-H Nova Scotia will host Facebook Live Sessions as needed.

 We have established a strategy that will enable the 4-H Nova Scotia office staff to continue to work, with as little interruption as possible, from the safety of their homes.

 - The 4-H Nova Scotia physical office space will remain closed indefinitely.

 - Office staff continue to monitor their phone lines, emails, and faxes Monday to Friday between the hours of 8:30am – 4:30pm.